PopcornComputer/PopStick-Hardware/README.md

 ## Learn More
 For a general overview, please visit the PopStick™ USB Computer website: [https://usbcomputer.com][usbcomputer]<br>
-To learn how to use **PopStick™** or learn in more detail about how it works, please make sure to check out the link to our documentation below.
+To learn how to use **PopStick™** or learn in more detail about how it works, please make sure to check out the link to the documentation below.

 ## Documentation
 To view the documentation for **PopStick™** please visit: [https://docs.usbcomputer.com][usbcomputer-docs]

-If you have done something cool with **PopStick™** or feel that something is missing from the documentation, please feel free to open an issue on this repository or submit a Pull Request.
-The source files for our documentation website can be found in the /docs folder in this repository.
+If you have done something cool with **PopStick™** or feel that something is missing from the documentation, please feel free to open an issue in the [documentation respository][documentation-repo] or submit a Pull Request in that repository.
+The source files for our documentation website can be found in the /docs folder in the [documentation respository][documentation-repo].

 ## License & Copyright
 This work is licensed under a